 Here we are going to consider some points of importance about this significant stage of UI design.

 Aspects affecting the choice

-Lots of discussions are raised here and there about the color scheme which is more effective in creating good interfaces.
-Although lots of participants of this big debate try to find a universal solution, here in Tubik Studio we suppose the cure-all does not exist.
-Every project in UI/UX design is highly individual and needs thoughtful approach weighing all pros and cons.
+Lots of discussions are raised here and there about the color scheme, which is more effective in creating good interfaces.
+Although lots of participants in this big debate try to find a universal solution, here in Tubik, we suppose the cure-all does not exist.
+Every project in UI/UX design is highly individual and needs a thoughtful approach weighing all pros and cons.

-There are several vital aspects that should be taken into account on the initial stages of choosing the general color scheme for a website or application.
+There are several vital aspects that should be taken into account in the initial stages of choosing the general color scheme for a website or application.

 This aspect should include the ability of the user to clearly see and distinguish all the necessary details on the screen or page.
 The color scheme and combinations should support easy and intuitive navigation and make the most functional elements of the layout stand out effectively.
 Case, when this aspect is not considered or not tested properly, can bring to the products which make a complete mess on the screen in which users do not see what they really should.
 One of the ways to check it is widely used “blur effect” when you look at the screen or page in the blurred mode and check if everything vital is easily and quickly observed.

 The choice of background for the screen usually influences the level of readability – the ability of users to read text easily.
 This aspect should be considered among the first, especially if an app or a website is text-driven.
 Poor readability level is the main reason why users miss important data or feel inexplicable tense using the product as all the way they have to struggle with the text, which takes considerable effort to be read.
 No need to say that lack of readability can be a serious reason why users are not retained even with attractive products.